 This bottle stock was Australian.
 Palestine brewers used a smaller bottle type so could not refill them.

 Some empties were repurposed for mugs, always short in the camps.
 A small plant was set up to remove the necks and smooth the edges, employing a half-dozen workers.
-A chemical engineer in Palestine was engaged to develop the design and manage the plant (1941).
+A chemical engineer in Palestine was engaged to develop the design and run the plant (1941).

 The Australian supply was never enough, and some shiploads were lost to enemy action.
 Palestine Brewery Ltd. was engaged to make a lager for the A.I.F., called Crown.
 Worthpoint has the label for sale, see here.